crownstone/bluenet/README.md

 ## Bootloader

 To upload a new program when the Crownstone is embedded in a wall socket is cumbersome.
 For that reason for deployment we recommend to add a bootloader.
-The default bootloader from Nordic does not work with the S130 devices.
+The default bootloader from Nordic does not work with the `S130` devices.
 You will need our fork:

     git clone https://github.com/mrquincle/nrf51-dfu-bootloader-for-gcc-compiler
     cd scripts
     ./all.sh

+Note, that if you want to use meshing you will need the `S110` version!
+This can be found in the `s110` tag (see also above).

-Subsequently, you will have to set some fields such that the bootloader is loaded rather than the application directly.
+You will have to set some fields such that the bootloader is loaded rather than the application directly.

     ./softdevice.sh all
     ./writebyte.sh 0x10001014 0x00034000
     ./firmware.sh all bootloader 0x00034000

+Here we place the bootloader at position `0x00034000`.
+If the bootloader becomes larger in size, you will need to go down and adjust the code in the `dfu_types.h` file in the bootloader code.

 And you should be good to upload binaries, for example with the following python script: